 Dab at the stain using gentle pressure, but do not scrub.
 While it may be tempting to scour the carpet, this will seriously damage your carpet.
 Scrubbing will cause the fibers of the carpet to untwist.
 In both looped and cut pile carpets, this will create a fuzzy, worn out appearance, which will leave your carpet looking worse than it did with the stain.
 For this reason, do not use a scrub brush or toothbrush to clean your carpet.

-Continue to carefully rub the spot with the towel.
-If you are finding that you are unable to reach the deepest part of the carpet, use your fingers to gently agitate the fibers and coat them in the cleaning solution.
+Continue to rub the spot with the towel carefully.
+If you are finding that you are unable to reach the deepest part of the carpet, then use your fingers to gently agitate the fibers and coat them in the cleaning solution.

 When you have finished treating the spot, use a dry white towel or paper towels to blot up as much of the cleaning solution as possible (follow the above instructions for blotting again).